Naakinn/Linked-list-cpp/README.md

 - Getting pointer to an element of the list

 ## Goals
-- Integral and other types support
+- Other C++ fundamental types support
-- Merging two or more lists
+- Merging lists
 ## Installation

 ###  On Unix/Linux